Australiana Pioneer Village: Atkin's Blacksmith's Shop, Wilberforce

-Originally sited in Wilberforce on the SW corner of the Singleton (Putty) Road and King Street, only a couple of hundred metres from its present relocation site, this blacksmith's shop was operated by George Atkins from 1862 when he rented it as a new shop from David Wenban, son of Wilberforce schoolmaster John Wenban.
+Originally sited in Wilberforce on the south-west corner of the Putty Road and King Street, only a couple of hundred metres from its present relocation site, this blacksmith's shop was operated by George Atkins from 1862 when he rented it as a new shop from David Wenban, son of Wilberforce schoolmaster John Wenban.
 George Atkins, a blacksmith of exceptional ability, in 1874 invented the single furrow steel plough, which revolutionised Hawkesbury cropping.
 At the Sydney International Exhibition of 1879 he received a "commended" Award for his entries of a plough and scuffler.
 Atkins' single furrow plough was highly regarded and late in the nineteenth century there was scarcely a farm in the district that did not have an Atkins plough.
 George's son William and grandson William were blacksmiths in the same premises spanning over 80 years.
 When the business closed down in 1943.
 Of particular interest is the original stone quenching trough used by the Atkins family, located at the rear of the blacksmith's shop.
 An Atkins plough is on display in the Blacksmith's shop at the Australiana Pioneer Village today.
 This whole section of the original shop was moved intact to the Village in May 1970 by Silvio Biancotti.